Commerce

 Suggested Readings

-• Horngren, Foster, Datar, et , Cost Accounting,- A Managerial Emphasis, Pearson
+• Horngren, Foster, Datar, et al, Cost Accounting,- A Managerial Emphasis, Pearson

 • Banerjee, Cost Accounting: Theory and Practice, PHI